 Fab Alberico’s teaching practice grew naturally out of his commitment to his own journey, which is guided by a curiosity about what health, wholeness and community really mean.
-Through Yoga, he has been able to create a space in his own life where insights can manifest themselves, encouraging a more global, joyous and compassionate concept of himself and others.
-In his classes, the physical postures are always in service of a more expansive journey through the mental, emotional, and spiritual body-being.
-Inspiring quotes, poetry and music are woven into classes in a way that directs focus inward, encouraging discovery of that calm abiding space where negative patterns can dissolve over time, releasing tension and restoring mobility of the body, mind, and spirit.
-In addition to his first teacher training at Moksana, he has studied Yoga Therapy at Pacific Rim College, and continues to build healing relationships with private and group clients.
-He is also a dedicated Bhakti Yogi, leading regular Kirtans and incorporating ancient and modern live music and instrumentation into many of his classes.
+Through Yoga, he has found that opening the physical body inevitably leads to unlocking potential within, discovering along the way those unique abilities that allow us to live more integrated and satisfying lives.
+Precise alignment, inspiring quotes, poetry, music… all are woven into his classes in a way that directs focus inward, revealing that calm abiding space where negative patterns can dissolve over time, releasing tension and restoring mobility of the body, mind, and spirit.
+In addition to his first teacher training at Moksana, he completed a Yoga Therapy Program at Pacific Rim College, and is a certified yogahour® teacher.
+He is also a Yoga History and Philosophy nerd, as well as a dedicated Bhakti Yogi, leading Kirtans and incorporating ancient and modern live music into many of his own and others’ classes.

 Jennifer Piercy, E-RYT500, invites students to explore patterns in the mindbody system from a place of curiosity and wonder.
 Creating a supportive atmosphere, her teaching encourages the student to connect with and express their concurrent uniqueness/oneness – through awareness, breath, movement, and stillness.
 Each class is infused with poetry, inspired readings, and the opportunity to welcome all aspects of one’s being.
 Jennifer began practicing Yoga in 2001 and found herself immediately fascinated by the interplay between ‘sthira’ (steadiness, effort) and ‘sukha’ (ease, softness) as they unfolded on her mat, and simultaneously her life ‘beyond the mat’.
 She was drawn to her first teacher training at Moksana in 2004.
 Since then she has been blessed to have undertaken advanced training with wonderful teachers such as Donna Farhi, Erich Schiffman, Richard Miller, Angela Farmer, and Sama Fabian.
 Jennifer is also a volunteer counsellor and finds the principles of Yoga naturally coalesce into her interest in transpersonal and eco-psychology.

-Michèle (Misha) Butot, RCSW, E-RYT 500, is a registered clinical social worker, with over twenty years experience, specializing in women’s mental health and palliative are.
+Michèle (Misha) Butot, RCSW, E-RYT 500, is a registered clinical social worker, with over twenty five years experience in mental health and palliative care.
 Misha began teaching yoga in 1998, subsequently receiving advanced training in yoga nidra.
-Her practice is influenced by classical yoga, Advaita and Kashmir Shaivism, and has as its primary goal an embodied recognition of the inherent wholeness and spaciousness of our True Nature.
-Misha’s teaching interests include yoga philosophy, psychology & ethics; restorative & back health; nondual meditation & yoga nidra; and meeting pain, dying & death from a yogic perspective.
+Her practice is influenced by classical yoga, Advaita and Kashmir Shaivism, and has as its primary goal an embodied recognition of the inherent wholeness of our deepest Self.
+Misha’s teaching interests include yoga philosophy, psychology & ethics; restorative yoga & back health; nondual meditation; yoga nidra; and meeting pain, dying & death from a yogic perspective.

 Norman Carter-Sim believes that Yoga is a methodology leading to fullness of Being.
 Consistent with that notion he believes that the – postures, breath, concentration and meditation – to be important parts of every class.
 He thinks that Yoga should move individuals toward a deeper sense of themselves.
 Norman is certified by the Yoga Alliance at the E-RYT500 level.
 He holds a Bachelor of Science in Nursing and currently works as a Registered Nurse in a hospital emergency department.
 Prior to nursing Norman worked as a Scientific Programmer/Analyst for the federal government; before that he practiced and taught Traditional Chinese Medicine (TCM) .
 Before TCM Norman soldiered with Princess Patricia’s Canadian Light Infantry.
 He only seems serious.